 Quick Answer

-Main Hotel Departments and Their Roles
+The Main Hotel Departments and Their Responsibilities

 1. Front Office